BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 **LAYOUT**

 This battle takes place upon the slopes of the Dimrill Dale, a rocky battlefield of scree-strewn slopes and clumps of wiry foliage.
-The western board edge represents the thick rock walls of Khazad-dûm, and in the centre are the gates to the formerly great Dwarven realm.
+The western board edge represents the thick rock walls of Khazad-dÃ»m, and in the centre are the gates to the formerly great Dwarven realm.

 **SPECIAL RULES**

-**Long live the King! --** *With Thrór alive, his ancestors do not yet need to avenge his death.*
+**Long live the King! --** *With ThrÃ³r alive, his ancestors do not yet need to avenge his death.*

-Whilst Thrór is alive and on the battlefield, Thráin receives no benefit from his Blood Feud special rule.
-Additionally, Thrór cannot benefit from the Arkenstone in this Scenario.
+Whilst ThrÃ³r is alive and on the battlefield, ThrÃ¡in receives no benefit from his Blood Feud special rule.
+Additionally, ThrÃ³r cannot benefit from the Arkenstone in this Scenario.

 **There was one I could follow --** *In the wake of his grandfather's death, and his father's presumed fate, Thorin rallies the Dwarves that remain for the final charge towards their enemies.*

-If both Thrór and Thráin have been slain, and Young Thorin Oakenshield wins a Duel roll, then all **Dwarf** models on the board count as if they are in range of a banner until the end of the turn.
+If both ThrÃ³r and ThrÃ¡in have been slain, and Young Thorin Oakenshield wins a Duel roll, then all **Dwarf** models on the board count as if they are in range of a banner until the end of the turn.

 **Hordes without End --** *The armies under Azog's command are impossibly vast, flocking to battle to spill Dwarvish blood.*